Fordalex/master-mind-project/readme.md

 # Master Mind Project

 Mastermind is a vintage family game from my childhood.
-It is a game that requires a player to use logic, speculation and reasoning skills to determine the sequence of coloured pegs.
+It is a game that requires a player to use logic, speculation and reasoning skills to determine the sequence of coloured counters.
 The computer has secretly generated a sequence leaving players having 10 attempts to guess correctly, or the computer wins!

 ## Link